KamaliSepanta84/1XD3-Final-Project/README.md

 This project is still in progress and we’ve hosted a basic prototype to showcase the core functionality.
 The design isn’t final yet, but it gives a good idea of what we’ve been working on recently.

 ## 🔨 About the Project
 As students, we’ve all had moments where we needed notes but couldn’t find any, or had really great notes and nowhere to share them.
-That’s what inspired us to build MacNotes — a place where students can help each other by uploading, rating, and reviewing course notes.
+That’s what inspired us to build MacNotes, a place where students can help each other by uploading, rating, and reviewing course notes.

 MacNotes lets users:

-• 📤 Upload their notes for specific courses
+• 📤 Upload their notes for specific courses <br/>
-• 📥 Browse and download notes from other students
+• 📥 Browse and download notes from other students <br/>
-• ⭐ Rate and review uploaded notes
+• ⭐ Rate and review uploaded notes <br/>
-• 🚩 Report inappropriate or low-quality content for review
+• 🚩 Report inappropriate or low-quality content for review <br/>

 ## 🌟 Features